2Shirt/SpellBurner/README.txt

     * 'Advanced Limiting' will limit the amount of some sigils

-Requirements:
+* Requirements:
     Python 3.x or greater (tested on Python 3.2.3 32/64bit)
-    Should work on Windows, MacOS X, & Linux (tested on Windows 7/XP, and Ubuntu)
+    Tk (bundled with the Windows Python installer) Should work on Windows, MacOS X, & Linux (tested on Windows 7/XP, and Ubuntu)

-To Do:
+* To Do:
     save/load spells
     export to various formats (e.g. forum/wiki mark-up)

-All code written by 2Shirt (Alan Mason)